 Note: a character who possesses the student talent as well as the quick learning quirk can benefit from the Karma discounts of both when purchasing new skills after play begins.
 However, this 'stacking' of discounts does not apply to the base cost of learned talent-equivalent powers, such as magic spells and psionics.
 Only one such discount can apply to the acquisition of ascendant abilities.

 Animal Handling: this is ability to train otherwise wild animals to do what you want.
 Through either positive or negative reinforcement, you can ultimately bend animals to your will, possibly even turning them into companions during adventures.
-Animal handlers are well versed in animal behavior, and should receive a +1 CS reaction modifier when dealing with them.
+Handlers are well-versed in animal behavior, and should receive a +1 CS reaction modifier when dealing with them.

-Hypnosis: this is a special ability related to any number of mental disciplines, and may be learned through any of them.
+Hypnosis: this is a special ability related to several different mental disciplines, and may be learned through any of them.
 Hypnosis can be used to place someone in a trance, a trick which is much easier when they are willing.
 If resisting hypnosis, a character may need... added persuasion, often in the form of torture or other manipulations.

 Leadership: true leaders are somewhat hard to come by.
 This talent allows a character to make use of their wits and other talents to lead a tight-knit group of people, in or out of battle.
 When heading up a group, leaders add 100 points to its Karma pool while others are following their direction, a bonus that is freshly applied at the beginning of each new adventure.